Getting your home studio setup right isn’t easy.

 You want to give preference to cardioid microphones when recording at home.
 They reject sound from the rear, so are useful for less-than-perfect rooms.

-And the perfect type of microphone for your first mic is a large diaphragm condenser.
+And the perfect type of microphone for your home recording studio is a large diaphragm condenser.

 Then, if you want to add another microphone to your arsenal, I recommend purchasing a cardioid dynamic microphone.